-Some conveyancing solicitors in Birmingham carry out the conveyancing on an hourly rate others work on a fixed fee.
+Some conveyancing solicitors in Birmingham carry out the conveyancing on an hourly rate.

-If, for whatever reason, your sale or purchase does not go ahead, you will pay no legal fees at all with our No Sale, No Fee guarantee.
+If, for whatever reason, your sale or purchase does not go ahead, you will pay no legal fees at all with a No Sale, No Fee guarantee.

 I'm buying a home in Birmingham - what searches do I need?

 - Chancel search

 On occasion the solicitor will advise additional searches , for example a British waterways search.

 To work out the price of searches on a Birmingham house or flat, use our calculator.

 How long does the conveyancing on a leasehold property take

 The vast majority of flats are leasehold.
 Leasehold houses are less common, but there are still an estimated 1 million such properties across the country.
 Buying a leasehold home can take weeks longer than freehold property because leasehold transactions involve more work.